dronefly-garden/dronefly/README.md

 To this end:

-- The `[p]inat taxon` command supports a query language implemented with the Python pyparsing package.
+- The `[p]taxon` command supports a query language implemented with the Python pyparsing package.
-- With the recommended aliases in place, queries can be phrased with English-like structure, like `[p]genus prunella in animals` to match the genus *Prunella* in the taxon *Animalia*.
+- Queries can be phrased with English-like structure, like `[p]taxon genus prunella in animals` to match the genus *Prunella* in the taxon *Animalia*.
 This complex query actually performs two queries: first, with the query after `in` and second, provided that succeeded, the query before `in`, passing the taxon_id matched by the first query as a filter.

 ### Don't clutter up conversations with unnecessary output